aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-jpeg2000/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM file to JPEG2000 via C#" h2="Export CGM to JPEG2000 within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export CGM to JPEG2000 image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to export CGM to JPEG and convert JPEG to JPEG2000 respectively.

+The process of exporting CGM to JPEG2000 image is quite simple and can be done in two steps.
+First of all, you need to use Aspose.PDF for .NET to export CGM to JPEG.
+This component provides a wide range of features that can be used to manipulate PDF documents.
+It also supports a variety of image formats, including CGM.
+With Aspose.PDF for .NET, you can easily export CGM to JPEG with just a few lines of code.

+Once you have exported CGM to JPEG, you can then use Aspose.Imaging for .NET to convert JPEG to JPEG2000.
+This powerful Image Processing API provides a wide range of features that can be used to manipulate images.
+It also supports a variety of image formats, including JPEG2000.
+With Aspose.Imaging for .NET, you can easily convert JPEG to JPEG2000 with just a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export CGM to JPEG2000 image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to JPEG2000.
+In conclusion, Aspose.Total for .NET is a great suite of .NET components that enables developers to easily export CGM to JPEG2000 image within any .NET applications.
+With Aspose.PDF for .NET and Aspose.Imaging for .NET, you can easily export CGM to JPEG and convert JPEG to JPEG2000 respectively.
+This makes the process of exporting CGM to JPEG2000 image quite simple and straightforward.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}